Marslevelsafety/Dechapon25/README.md

 Install the development dependencies according to the project's development documentation.

-Before submitting changes, developers should run the relevant test and linting commands.
+Before submitting changes, run the relevant test and linting commands.

 Typical checks may include: